 Therefore, local governments across the nation are issuing conflicting orders this week to step up health checks and keep out non-locals and also to approve applications from factories to start production.

-The backdrop is that the State Council’s mandate to prolong the Lunar New Year break, urged by top pathologists, lapsed on February 10.
+The backdrop is that the State Council’s note to prolong the Lunar New Year break, urged by top pathologists, lapsed on February 10.

 This also explains the inconsistent messages being sent out.
 While state health officials warn of a new test facing big cities, officials in Guangdong and Zhejiang, which for weeks recorded the highest number of infections outside the epicenter of Wuhan and the rest of Hubei, say the spread of the virus in their provinces may have already “peaked out” and that more manufacturers and plants should be allowed to start operations to fire up the economy.